Coverture: Coverture in Early Modern England

+The Married Women's Property Act 1870 provided that wages and property which a wife earned through her own work or inherited would be regarded as her separate property and by the Married Women's Property Act 1882, this principle was extended to all property, regardless of its source or the time of its acquisition.
+The Act also protected a woman not only from her husband gaining control of her property but also from people that worked for him, his creditor, "These acts generally exempted married women's property from attachments by creditors of their husbands".

 Criticism

 Early feminist historian Mary Ritter Beard held the view that much of the severity of the doctrine of coverture was actually due to Blackstone and other late systematizers rather than due to a genuine old common-law tradition.

 In March 1776, Abigail Adams saw an opportunity in the language of natural rights, and wrote to her husband, John Adams:

-She was not writing generally about women's rights, or specifically about the right to vote.
+She was not writing generally about women's rights, nor specifically about the right to vote.
 She was asking for relief from coverture.
 John responded, "I cannot but laugh."

-According to Chernock, "late Enlightenment radicals .... argued ... [that "coverture" and other "principles"] did not reflect the 'advancements' of a modern, civilized society.
+According to Chernock, "late Enlightenment radicals ... argued ... [that 'coverture' and other 'principles'] did not reflect the 'advancements' of a modern, civilized society.
 Rather, they were markers of past human errors and inconsistencies, and thus in need of further revision."
 Chernock claimed that "as the editor of Blackstone's Commentaries, [Edward] Christian used his popular thirteenth edition, published in 1800, to highlight the ways in which the practice of coverture might be modified."
-Chernock wrote that "Christian .... proceeded to recommend that a husband cease to be 'absolutely master of the profits of the wife's lands during the coverture.'"
+Chernock wrote that "Christian ... proceeded to recommend that a husband cease to be 'absolutely master of the profits of the wife's lands during the coverture.'"
 Chernock reported that other men sought for coverture to be modified or eliminated.